ForgeRock/fr-config-manager/README.md

 Refer to the [export contents README](docs/contents.md) for more details of the configuration structure.

+## Managing ESVs

+Environment specific variables and secrets may be pushed via the `fr-config-push variables` and `fr-config-push secrets` option.
+The typical approach is to build a local configuration file for each ESV, with a placeholder for the value.
+The configuration file may be built automatically using the `fr-config-pull` command.
+On push, the value is then substituted with a local environment variable - e.g. a github secret.
+Refer to the [ESV README](docs/esvs.md) for more details.

 ## Quickstart

 To get started, create a baseline repo with your initial Identity Cloud configuration as a baseline, with the following steps